 2. Evaluate and Train your Executive Team

 How you build your organization’s executive team tells you a lot about its commitment to diversity and inclusion.
-Even if a company’s executive team is difficult to influence, inclusion and diversity training can help.
+Even if you can’t easily change the top bosses’ minds, training on diversity and inclusion can still make a difference.

 Try offering certification programs for diversity and inclusion to your C-suite and executive workers.